SIPS and Duodenal Switch Operation

 Stomach Intestine Sparing Surgery – known as SIPS for short – is a procedure that involves a sleeve gastrectomy being performed along with surgery to reroute the small intestine.
 SIPS weight loss surgery produces malabsorption to effect weight loss.
 It also produces good control for diabetes – greater than 95% – and other obesity-related illnesses.
 This is a variation of the procedure called Duodenal switch surgery.

-A Duodenal switch procedure (otherwise known as ds weight loss surgery) is effective because it reduces the body’s ability to absorb the calories in the food that has been consumed because the digestive tract has been significantly shortened.
+Duodenal switch is a very effective technique to facilitate weight loss in obese patients.
+It has been performed globally for over two decades with good long-term outcomes.
+A Duodenal switch procedure (otherwise known as DS weight loss surgery) is effective because it reduces the body’s ability to absorb the calories in the food that has been consumed because the digestive tract has been significantly shortened.

 It is recommended that a consultation with Mr Siva Gounder at one of our surgeries based in Perth be the first step should you be considering this type of surgery.